Creating a VM from a public Linux image

 metadata

-: In the metadata, provide the public SSH key for accessing the VM.
-For more information, see VM metadata.If you want to add several users with SSH keys to the VM at the same time, specify the data of these users in a file and provide it under
+: In the metadata, provide the public SSH key for VM access.
+For more information, see VM metadata.If you want to add multiple users with SSH keys to the VM at the same time, specify these users' data in a file and provide it under

 metadata